wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing chat to rock your community.
+The chat to rock your community.
 Perfect for Ultimate Member and BuddyPress...
 Try it now!

 == Description ==